ssuryanarayanan/Qi-Docs/docs/Writing data.md

 ```

 **Parameters**

-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request
-`index` -- list of indices at which to remove events in the stream
+*index*: List of indices at which to remove events in the stream

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Removes the event at each index from the specified stream